-Staphylococcal skin and soft tissue infections are common, especially in children, and can be serious.
-Despite treatment, more than 20% of patients with skin and soft tissue infections have recurrence within 3 months.
+Staphylococcal infections of the skin and soft tissue are common, especially in children, and can be severe.
+Despite treatment, more than 20% of patients with skin and soft tissue infections have a recurrence within three months.
 Primary staphylococcal skin infections include:

 Secondary staphylococcal infections include: